 The State University of New York College at Plattsburgh ("SUNY Plattsburgh" or "College") publishes this report to inform the community about campus security policies, programs to prevent and respond to crime and emergencies, and the occurrence of crime on campus.
-This report complies with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act and provides statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned, leased, or controlled by the College.
+This report complies with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act and provides statistics for the previous three years concerning reported crimes that occurred on campus, on public property in the vicinity of the campus, and in certain off-campus buildings and property owned, leased, or controlled by the College.
 This report also includes institutional policies concerning campus security, such as policies regarding sexual assault, alcohol, and other drugs.